 Senator Specter.
 I could have kept you waiting longer, another day or two, in this room.
-This does not qualify for forced detention,
+This does not qualify for forced detention, however.

 Mr. Morris.
 We have sufficient funds at this time to continue the administrative support for the JJ program.
-Obviously for our own purposes we would like very much to have an appropriation bill passed by the Senate and hopefully approved by the President so that we do not need a continuing resolution beyond the 20th of zero out this phase of activity and you would prefer to use the money for other projects.
-All right.
-I understand that is your position.
+Obviously for our own purposes we would like very much to have an appropriation bill passed by the Senate and hopefully approved by the President so that we do not need a continuing resolution beyond the 20th of November.